 7. Work on your freelance proposal template

 Do you know how many proposals your potential employer is going to have to go through?
-About a 100 on average.
-Yup, that is a lot.
+About 100 on average.

 The best thing you can do is make your proposal short, concise, thorough and easy to understand.
 Using fancy words and long sentences make employers think one of two things: